lowsky/gh-dashboard-relay/README.md

 The idea behind this was, to provide easy access to all feature branches before releasing them.
 So you can test a new version of a new feature before bringing it live.

-Very very old presentation at a Docker Meetup: Find the [slides here](https://github.com/lowsky/dockerMeetupSlides)
+Very, very old presentation at a Docker Meetup: Find the [slides here](https://github.com/lowsky/dockerMeetupSlides)

 ## Getting started